ZijianSuUCSD/fa22-cse110-lab4/expose/javascript/part1.md

 **6.What is printed by line 13?
 If the code returns an error, explain why.**
 Not thing printed by line 13.
-Since the program breaks on the line 7, the line 13 will not be output anything.
+Since the program breaks on the line 7(because an error in Q5), the line 13 will not be output anything.
 variables defined with const cannot be Reassigned.